afragen/git-remote-updater/README.md

 ## Setup

-You must have a file `bulk-updates.json` at the root of this plugin in the following format.
+You must have one or more JSON files in the `\jsons\` directory of this plugin in the following format.

 ```json
 {